SmokySkyline/chutes-omnivocal-public/README.md

+Read the readme for humans if you're a human

 # Omnivocal

 **Omnivocal** is a Wayland-friendly CLI tool for fast, privacy-focused speech-to-text transcription powered by the Chutes Whisper Large V3 API.